Normal Approximation in Large Network Models: Introduction

+The other main condition is a restriction on the equilibrium selection mechanism.
+Even if strategic interactions are sufficiently weak, strong cross-sectional dependence may exist if nodes can globally ``coordinate'' on the equilibrium network through a common signal such as the type of a particular node.
+We instead require equilibrium selection to be sufficiently ``decentralized,'' which holds for instance under myopic best-response dynamics.
+This is the single-network analog of the usual requirement under many-network asymptotics that equilibrium selection is independent across networks.

-A growing literature studies frequentist inference in network formation models when the econometrician observes a single network. \cite{leung2016} and \cite{menzel2016} develop laws of large numbers for static models with strategic interactions.
+A growing literature studies frequentist inference in network formation models when the econometrician observes a single network. \cite{leung2016} and \cite{menzel2016} develop laws of large numbers for models of strategic network formation.
 The former paper modifies a weaker stabilization condition due to \cite{py2003} and uses branching processes to derive primitive sufficient conditions.
-Our paper tackles the more difficult problem of obtaining a normal approximation, which naturally requires a stronger stabilization condition, and also demonstrates the broader applicability of the method by considering a more general model that nests static and dynamic network formation.
-We prove the CLT by extending results in \cite{penrose2005normal} and \cite{penrose2007gaussian}; a more detailed discussion of our contributions relative to this literature can be found at the end of \autoref{scltsnf}. \cite{kuersteiner2019limit} takes a different approach, using a novel conditional mixingale type assumption defined in terms of a random metric of distance.
+Our paper tackles the more difficult problem of obtaining a normal approximation, which naturally requires a stronger stabilization condition, and discusses practical inference procedures newly justified by the result.
+We prove the CLT by adapting results from the literature on geometric graphs \citep{penrose2005normal,penrose2007gaussian}; a more detailed discussion of our contributions relative to this literature can be found in \autoref{srelit}. \cite{kuersteiner2019limit} takes a different approach, using a novel conditional mixingale type assumption defined in terms of a random metric of distance.

-\cite{leung2015a} and \cite{ridder2016estimation} consider static models of strategic network formation under incomplete information.
-In this setting, links are independent conditional on observables.
-In contrast, the models studied here can be microfounded as games of complete information and allow for unobserved heterogeneity, which generates dependence between potential links even conditional on observables.
+\cite{leung2015a} and \cite{ridder2022two} study strategic network formation under incomplete information.
+In this setting, links are independent conditional on observables, whereas the models we study can be microfounded as games of complete information.
+These allow for unobserved heterogeneity, which generates dependence between potential links even conditional on observables.

-Several papers estimate dynamic network models. \cite{kuersteiner2018dynamic} analyze dynamic spatial panels, which can be interpreted as social interactions models with lagged dependent variables. \cite{graham2016} studies point identification and estimation of a parametric model of dynamic network formation.